 - Dip each piece of cod in the eggs, letting the excess drip off.
 Then, place the baccalà in the flour, patting on the flour with the back of a fork.
 Flip the fish and flour the other side.
 Let any excess flour fall off and add the fish to your platter in a single layer.

-- Add your avocado oil to a 12-inch frying pan and heat it on medium high.
+- Add the avocado oil (or canola) to a 12-inch frying pan and heat it on medium- high.
 When the oil temperature reaches 350 degrees F (test it with an instant thermometer or just wait until it’s starting to ripple), add about half the baccalà to the pan in a single layer.
 (You will need to fry it in two batches.)

 - Fry the first side for 3-4 minutes (or less for thin pieces).
 Flip over the fish and fry the second side for another 3-4 minutes (or just 2 minutes for thin pieces).
 It’s a good idea to remove a thick piece to a plate and cut it open to see if it’s done.
 The fish should flake easily and not look shiny.